-- 'Investigating Widening Particiaption in Centre of Adavanced Training' at Trinity Laban Conservatoire for Dance (Funded by Trinity Laban)
+- 2016-2020 'Investigating Widening Participation in Centre of Advanced Training' at Trinity Laban Conservatoire for Dance (Funded by Trinity Laban)

 Teaching and subject expertise

-Angela is Subject Lead for dance, drama and performing arts.
+Angela is Suite Lead for programmes in Performing Arts.
 She teaches ballet technique, Dance Pedagogy, Choreography and Dance Research.
-She is also Programme Director for the BA Dance Education and Masters in Arts and Cultural Management programme.
+She is also Programme Director for the BA Dance Education and Masters in Arts and Cultural Management programmes.

 She is Artistic Director and choreographer of Canterbury Dance Company.
 This is a creative and performing dance company which often works collaboratively with a range of musicians such as classical, Big Band and sonic artists.

 Invited Speaker and Chair National Dance Teachers Association annual conferences (now One Dance Uk) Lead the research strand with Veronica Jobbins and Dr Kerry Chappell)

-Invited Speaker for 'Being in the Zone' AHRC funded project and member of international 'Flow' group
+Invited Speaker and author for 'Being in the Zone' AHRC funded project and member of international 'Flow' group

 Editor in Chief for social citation indexed journal Research in Dance Education

-External examiner for MA Dance Science and Education University of Edinburgh
+Was External examiner MA Dance Science and Education University of Edinburgh